tiredpixel/isoxya-plugin-spellchecker/README.md

 ]
 ```

 ## Blessing

 May you find peace, and help others to do likewise.

 ## Contact

-We've tried to make this document clear and accessible.
-If you have any feedback about how we could improve it, or if there's any part of it you'd like to discuss or clarify, we'd love to hear from you.
-Our contact details are:

 Pavouk OÜ | [https://www.pavouk.tech/](https://www.pavouk.tech/) | [en@pavouk.tech](mailto:en@pavouk.tech)